 The person who experienced the problem should normally fill in this form.
 If you are making a complaint on behalf of someone else please fill in Section B also.
 Please note that before taking forward the complaint we will need to be satisfied that you have the authority to act on behalf of the person concerned.
-If you are a pupil the school will help you complete this form, will explain it to you and will give you a copy of it when it is completed
+If you are a pupil the school will help you complete this form, will explain it to you and will give you a copy of it when it is completed.

-A. Your details:
+A. Your details

 Surname

 Forename(s)

-Title: Mr / Mrs / Ms / other
+Title: Mr/Mrs/Ms/other

 Address and postcode

 Daytime phone number

 Mobile phone number

 e-mail address

 How would you prefer us to contact you?

 B. If you are making a complaint on behalf of someone else, what are their details?

 Their name in full

+Address and postcode

 What is your relationship to them?

 Why are you making a complaint on their behalf?

-C. About your complaint (continue your answers on separate sheets of paper if necessary) C.1 Name of the school you are complaining about.

-C.2 What do you think they did wrong or did not do?

-C.3 Describe how you have been affected.

-C.4 When did you first become aware of the problem?
+- C. About your complaint (continue your answers on separate sheets of paper if necessary) - C.1 Name of the school you are complaining about. - C.2 What do you think they did wrong or did not do? - C.3 Describe how you have been affected. - C.4 When did you first become aware of the problem?

-C.5 If it is more than three months since you first became aware of the problem, please give the reason why you have not complained before.
+Complaints procedures for school governing bodies in Wales Guidance document no: 011/2012 Date of issue: October 2012 C.5 If it is more than three months since you first became aware of the problem, please give the reason why you have not complained before.

-C.6 What do you think should be done to put matters right?
-C.7 Have you already put your complaint to a member of staff?
-If so, please give brief details about how and when you did so.
-Signature of complainant: Date: Signature if you are making a complaint on behalf of someone else Signature: Date: Please send this form and any documents to support your complaint to: The Headteacher Gnoll Primary School, Wellfield Avenue, Neath SA11 1AQ Official Use Date acknowledgement sent: By whom: Complaint referred to: Date:
+C.6 What do you think should be done to put matt ers right?
+C.7 Have you already put your complaint to a mem If so, please give brief details about how and w Signature of complainant: Date: Signature if you are making a complaint on beh of someone else nalf Signature: Date: Please send this form and any documents to support complaint to: t your